 What we’re looking most forward to—and what we haven’t experienced yet—is how Disney is pitching the ride experience to impact the rest of your day.

 Details on this are spotty (even as the land has already opened in Disneyland), but the thinking is that how you perform in Millennium Falcon: Smugglers Run will eventually impact how other elements of the land—like Cast Members and Characters—interact with you.
 So someone whose team fails the mission might get cheeky commentary from a bartender.
 Or a team of skilled smugglers might have an unpleasant run-in with law enforcement.

 This is the ride that is opening on opening day—May 31 in Disneyland and August 29 in Walt Disney World.

 Star Wars: Rise of the Resistance

-While Millennium Falcon: Smugglers Run has a lot going for it—nostalgia, the interactive element, and opening first—it’s Star Wars: Rise of the Resistance that is anticipated to be the gem of the land.
+While Millennium Falcon: Smugglers Run has a lot going for it—nostalgia, the interactive element, and opening first—it’s the Star Wars: Rise of the Resistance ride that is anticipated to be the gem of the land.